Day 1: Cusco – Soraypampa – Humantay Lake – Soyroccocha

 Personal porter included!

-***This price includes an extra porter who will carry your belongings up to 7 kg / 15.4 lbs, we will provide a duffel bag to put your things in.
+***This price includes an extra pack horse which will carry your belongings up to 7 kg / 15.4 lbs.
+We will provide a duffel bag to put your things in.

 ***We provide large Eureka 4-person tents for every 2 people.

 - Sleeping Bag: $10 USD per person per trek (It will be clean and warm)